How we rate the bias of each news source

 Political bias is subjective to each individual.
 Therefore, Balanced News Summary rates news sources based on multiple judgments.
 We do not determine the ratings based on personal beliefs, and ratings are constantly reviewed to reflect public opinion.
-Balanced News Summary merely rates the political bias of sources.
-Ratings do not reflect the authenticity of sources.
 Through community engagement and trusted third party data, Balanced News Summary can gather a fair cross-section of the community.
 This enables us to rate news sources based on the average user’s beliefs.

 Third-party data comes from: